alfianchii/confess/README.md

 <h2 id="dukungan">💌 Support Me</h2>

 <p>You can support me on the Trakteer platform!
-Your support will be very meaningful. just giving a star to this project is already greatly appreciated~!</p>
+Your support will be very meaningful.
+Like, just giving a star to this project is already greatly appreciated~!</p>

 <a href="https://trakteer.id/alfianchii/tip" target="_blank"><img id="wse-buttons-preview" src="https://cdn.trakteer.id/images/embed/trbtn-red-5.png" height="40" style="border:0px;height:40px;" alt="Trakteer Me"></a>